Help get yourself started with Linux operating systems with this handy guide on Linux commands.

 Process Management Commands

-In this section of the Linux command cheat sheet, we will cover commands that help with process management.
+This section of the Linux command cheat sheet will cover commands that help with process management.

 Process management, just like any operating system, is critical on Linux.